 Variations of The Dreaded Family Tree Assignment

-You’ve no doubt already seen some variation of the assignments that focus on who is family.
+You’ve no doubt already seen some variations of the assignments that focus on who is family.
 With six kids in the public schools continuously since 1999, I sure have seen my share!
 In pre-school and the early elementary years, we saw a few different “All About Me” posters and “Me in a Bag,” in which kids are asked to put 5 things in a bag as conversation starters for class introductions.

 To teach concepts of time, we’ve also had many variations of timelines like, “My Ten Point Timeline” or “Past Me, Present Me, Future Me.”
-Some schools use these projects as an opportunity to also practice speaking in front of peers, which can add many extra triggers for kids who dislike being in the spotlight or who feel unready to share their story.
+Some schools use these projects as an opportunity to also practice speaking in front of peers, which can add many extra triggers for kids who dislike being in the spotlight or who feel unready to share their stories.

 Certainly, these earliest versions of the project can be pretty benign and are much easier for a student (with Mom or Dad’s help?) to tweak for his own developing understanding of his story and his family’s comfort levels regarding privacy.
 But we all know that it doesn’t stay this easy (not much about parenting does, does it?), hence the dread that so many adoptive and foster parents feel at the start of a new school year.